spec

 YES default 0 8 USB-CTR Counters Only 1

 The DEVICE field is available to enter an optional FPGA image file.
 If the field contains the string "default", spec will load a copy of the FPGA image that is built into the spec code.
 Otherwise, the field can contain the path name to an alternate file.
 The FPGA image is loaded automatically the first time spec accesses the USB-CTR after it has been connected to the USB port.
+(Note, CSS has yet to encounter an alternate FPGA image file.)

 In counters-only mode, an external gate must be connected to each counter's gate input.
 By default, the counters use an active-high gate.
 The "active_low" parameter (see below) can be configured to specify active-low gating.
 With no external gate, the counters will never increment in the default active-high gating, or will count continuously in active-low gating mode.